 Just imagine the amount of time it takes to cook chicken breasts for three nights:

-- The first night, you make bake Chicken Parmesan.
+- The first night, you make bake Ruth Chris Stuffed Chicken Breasts.

 - Later that same week, you sauté chicken breasts for Chicken Piccata.